 Editor’s Note: This guide has been revised and updated for 2021.

 When it’s time to prepare the ultimate emergency food kit, you’ll need the very best brands on your side.
 Right from their shelf-life to their nutrition and even their cost per serving, it’s important to consider every aspect.

 The good news is that there are a number of stellar companies out there dishing out some pretty great options.
 From buckets to single-serve pouches, freeze-dried to dehydrated, gluten-free, dairy-free, and so on — you’re bound to find something for every need.

 To make things just a little bit easier for you, this article takes a good look at the top five survival food brands and discusses exactly what sets them apart from the rest.

 A leading name in emergency food kits, Mountain House offers a wide array of non-perishable food rations with a prolonged shelf life both for emergency preparedness as well as casual use such as camping, hiking, and backpacking.
 Their product list includes:

-- Pouches — Prepare using hot water and time.
-These are perfect for casual use or emergency preparedness, especially if you want to add specific meals to bolster an emergency food kit.
+- Pouches: You can prepare these using hot water.
+These are perfect for casual use, emergency supplies, or survival situations, especially if you want to add specific meals to bolster an emergency food kit.

-- Serving Size: Available in single serving (small portion) or pouches (large single serving portion).
+- Serving Size: Available in a single serving (small portion) or pouches (large single-serving portion)